dhafagk/tutor-virtual-be/DEPLOYMENT.md

 1. Go to your web service on Render
 2. Open the Shell tab
-3. Run: `npm run prisma:migrate:deploy`
+3. Run: `yarn prisma:migrate:deploy`
-4. Optionally seed the database: `npm run prisma:seed`
+4. Optionally seed the database: `yarn prisma:seed`

 ### 4. Health Check